 The effect of such smart energy-efficient automated systems can be huge in our pocket and our collective energy consumption efforts around the world.
-When you go out of your home, the AI-powered system can take care of every turned on device and gadget.
+When you go out of your home, the AI-powered system can take care of every turned-on device and gadget.

 The Connected Heating

-Now connected smart heating systems connected with your computer can turn itself on when you are on the way home.
+Now connected smart heating systems connected with your computer can turn themselves on when you are on the way home.
 Such smart, responsive interactions with connected gadgets at home are the latest benefit that smart home automation is allowing.

 AI-Based Connected Surveillance

 Thanks to AI-powered surveillance systems, people in an urban setting not only can stay informed about the safety and security of their homes round the clock, but such systems also take care of all the proactive responses and actions needed for security when the homeowner is not at home.
-For example, over time, an AI-powered security system can recognize the usual faces and course of events in a premise and can only detect the threats based on irregularities.
+For example, over time, an AI-powered security system can recognize the usual faces and course of events in a premise and can only detect threats based on irregularities.
 This simplifies security and surveillance tasks.

 More Power to the AI-Based Personal Assistants

 Smart personal assistant solutions such as Amazon Alexa and Google Assistant are already famous and are being used in modern homes.
-We command them to operate our other connected gadgets back home, play music tracks, read-aloud news articles, give the latest weather information, come with most updated internet answers to our queries and even book an Uber ride.
-These personal assistant solutions are playing a central role in making our homes smarter and convenient.
+We command them to operate our other connected gadgets back home, play music tracks, read-aloud news articles, give the latest weather information, come with the most updated internet answers to our queries and even book an Uber ride.
+These personal assistant solutions are playing a central role in making our homes smarter and more convenient.

-The future of smart homes utilizing three different technologies such as AI and Machine Learning, mobile apps, and connected IoT device ecosystem will find these intelligent personal assistants as the connecting midpoint.
+The future of smart homes utilizing three different technologies such as AI and Machine Learning, mobile apps, and a connected IoT device ecosystem will find these intelligent personal assistants as the connecting midpoint.
 As AI and Machine Learning technologies are increasingly becoming powerful, they will be more equipped to adapt to human needs, contexts, and goals.
 They can emerge as the external decision-making circuit outside our human brains and can help to bring automation into many interactions and activities.

-From the examples mentioned above, it is quite evident that the future belongs to the smart and connected ecosystem of mobile apps, AI, and IoT gadgets to make our homes smarter, safer, and convenient places to live in.
+From the examples mentioned above, it is quite evident that the future belongs to the smart and connected ecosystem of mobile apps, AI, and IoT gadgets to make our homes smarter, safer, and more convenient places to live in.